-cruise ship in Maui HawaiiThere are few things as exhilarating as sailing into port on Maui via a spectacular cruise ship—and few things as pleasurable as disembarking to spend time on the island.
+cruise ship in Maui HawaiiThere are few things as exhilarating as sailing into port on Maui via a spectacular cruise ship—and few things as pleasurable as disembarking on the top Maui shore excursions.

-Whether you’re just off a cruise with Pride of America, Princess Cruises, Carnival, Norwegian Cruise Lines—or any other vessel that selects Maui as one of its stops—do know that your Valley Isle break is bound to be a vacation highlight.
+Whether you’re just off a cruise with Pride of America, Princess Cruises, Viking, Holland America—or any other vessel that selects Maui as one of its stops—do know that your Valley Isle break is bound to be a vacation highlight.
 But between kicking back on a beautiful beach to hiking through a remarkable rainforest, it can be difficult to choose how to spend your precious time on the island and which Maui shore excursions to choose.

 With that in mind, here are the top 15 ways to relish Maui’s beauty—and why you should book ahead to hop on one of these Maui shore excursions: